WVUHPC/Introduction-HPC/_episodes/02-cli.md

 ~~~
 {: .output}

-The *wildcard* is able to replace zero or more arbitrary characters, see
+The *wildcard* is able to replace zero or more arbitrary characters, for example:
-for example:

 ~~~
 $ ls f*1